Insight

 • Paper impregnated with diagnostic or laboratory reagents

-• Abrasives applied to paper or paperboard
+• Abrasives applied to paper or cardboard

 • Parts of shoes